connormurray7/go-chat-app/README.md

-# go-chat-app
+# Go chat
 Learning Golang by building a chat app